karlitxo/mocha/docs/api-tutorials/custom-reporter.md

 > It's important to understand that all suite callbacks will be run _before_ the [Runner] emits `RUNNER_EVENT_BEGIN`.
 Hooks and tests, however, won't run until _after_ the [Runner] emits `RUNNER_EVENT_BEGIN`.

-## Custom Reporter for Browser

-Custom reporters are _only_ "officially" supported in Node.js.

 [runner]: /api/mocha.runner
 [test]: /api/mocha.test
 [hook]: /api/mocha.hook